 The impact of a global unified order book is to end all arbitrage opportunities, minimize spreads, and maximize liquidity.
 By having the trades executed on the BitShares network, we also eliminate high-frequency trading and front running.
 High frequency trading and front running depend upon centralized exchanges with high volume and deep markets.
 When the vast majority of trading activity moves to a decentralized, trust-free exchange, the remaining centralized exchanges become much less appealing to high-frequency traders.

 Many gateways prefer the low-risk approach of one-for-one redemption and will simply allow the GatewayUSD to float against BitUSD with a small but variable spread in the market.
 Users then pay a small variable conversion cost as they exit from BitUSD to fiat USD through GatewayUSD.

 On the other hand, many users will want a direct conversion from BitUSD to fiat USD.
 In this mode of operation, the gateway takes care of providing all of the liquidity within a fixed percentage transaction fee.
 The gateways then compete on offering the lowest possible spread.

 Once this happens, BitUSD is effectively as good as USD with a small fixed conversion fee.
 This fee will likely be no more than the withdraw and deposit fees that current exchanges charge.
-At that point, BitShares will be a fully operational exchange with many banking partners and no limits.
-At no point in time will user deposits ever be subject to default or confiscation by an exchange or gateway.
+At that point, BitShares will be a fully operational exchange with many banking partners providing high liquidity.
 A truly decentralized exchange will have been realized, and the original vision of BitShares completed.